What Is A Self Build Structural Warranty And Do I Need One?

 · Reinstatement value –

-How can I get a self-build warranty?
+How can I get a self-build warranty, PCC and Site Insurnace?

 While you’ll be more focused on setting up self-build site insurance at the start, you should apply for a self-build structural warranty a few weeks before construction is due to begin.
 This is because your warranty provider needs to carry out regular inspections throughout the duration of the build.